 The sale was at a standstill.
 However, after considerable back and forth over a period of months, before losing the bridge as one of the vital links in the GAP,

 On September 25, 2008, a beautiful fall day, the Riverton Bridge was dedicated.
-One week later,as a contractor installed the last fencing, bicyclists crossed the Bridge as part of the Pittsburgh 250 PNC Legacy Relay Ride.
-For the first time in its long history, the Bridge became a symbol of the people, connecting the region’s industrial past with a transformative future.
+One week later,as the contractor installed the last fencing, bicyclists crossed the bridge as part of the Pittsburgh 250 PNC Legacy Relay Ride.
+For the first time in its long history, the bridge became a symbol of the people, connecting the region’s industrial past with a transformative future.

 With the Riverton Bridge completed, the trail builders could turn their attention to another pressing concern: connecting the Coke Gas Pipeline section to the rest of the GAP.